CQU-UISC/NearLink-RSSI-Fingerprinting-Dataset/README.md

 - Wi-Fi+NearLink,
 - BLE+NearLink,
 - Wi-Fi+BLE+NearLink.

+The NearLink_BLE_Wi-Fi_dataset contains 3 folders of experimental scenarios.
+Each experimental scene folder contains 7 folders, representing Wi-Fi, BLE, NearLink and their combinations respectively.

+Under the folder of each technology, there are csv files of the training set and the test set respectively.
+The x and y colums in the csv file represent the real coordinates, while the other columns are the RSSI values of different transmitters collected at the real coordinates.
+The RSSI values are the average values after Kalman filtering, and the number of rows is the number of fingerprint points.

 # Hardware
 In the experiment, the equipment used includes BearPi Pico H3863 for reading RSSI data and an autonomous robot for automated data collection.